fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 - two types of secrets (valuable for businesses):
     - what secrets is nature not telling you?
     - what secrets are people not telling you?
-- whom to tell secrets? whover you need to, and no more
+- whom to tell secrets? whoever you need to, and no more

 ## 9 Foundations

 > a startup messed up at its foundation cannot be fixed

-- founders should have a history of working together bevor the company, and have complimentary skillsets
+- founders should have a history of working together before the company, and have complimentary skill sets
 - how to divide ownership, possession and control
 - boards with no more than three to five people
-- a company does better the less it pays to the ceo
+- a company does better the less it pays to the CEO
 - openness to invention is one of the most critical 'traits'

 ## 10 The Mechanics of Mafia

-- what does the ideal workplace look like? things with substance (actual culture, the not-tabletennis-parts) are more important
+- what does the ideal workplace look like? things with substance (actual culture, the not-table-tennis-parts) are more important
 - you need more than professional contact for a good business
 - you hire people for a conspiracy
 - why should the 20th employee join your company? -> good answers are specific to your company